jar398/eol_website/doc/trait-schema.md

 The 'object' or value of the statement is given by the `object_page_id`, `object_term`, `normal_measurement`, or `literal`, as determined by the nature of the `predicate`.
-Exactly one of of these four properties (or links) will be present.

-* `object_page_id`: if the object of the statement is a taxon, this is the value of the `page_id` property of the `Page` node for the taxon.
+* `object_page_id`: if the predicate has type `association`, the object of the statement is a taxon, and this property is the value of the `page_id` of that taxon.
 * `object_term` link: to a `Term` node for the object of the statement, usually an ontology term for some qualitative choice (e.g. habitat type).
+  The predicate's type will be 'measurement' [check on this].
 * `normal_measurement` property: this value is the value of the statement, indicating a quantity in normalized units.
+  The predicate's type will be 'measurement' [check on this].
 * `normal_units_term` link: when `normal_measurement` is present, the
   target is a `Term` node (usually for an ontology term) that gives the units in which `normal_measurement` is given.